yvelikova/axway-open-docs/content/en/docs/apigtw_admin/logging.md

 "linkTitle": "Configure logging and events", "weight":"20",
 "date": "2019-10-14",
-"description": "Configure the gateway logging and events."
+"description": "Learn about the different types of logs and events that are displayed in API Gateway Manager, and how to configure them."
 }

-This section first provides an overview of the different types of logs and events that are displayed in API Gateway Manager, and how to configure them.

 You can configure API Gateway log and event default settings in **Server Settings** in Policy Studio, and you can use the API Gateway Manager web console **Settings > Dynamic** tab to configure the log settings at runtime.